childrenofhope/childrenofhope/about/teachers.md

   <img src="{{ site.baseurl }}/assets/images/teachers/kathy_dolny.webp"
     alt="Kathy Dolny" class="ui tiny circular image" />
   <div class="content">
-    Kathy Dolny (Mrs. Dolny)
+    Kathy Dolny
-    <div class="sub header">Teacher</div>
+    <div class="sub header">Toddler Lead Teacher</div>
   </div>
 </h3>

 <div class="ui hidden divider"></div>

 <p>
-  The adventure continues…and this school year it begins with precious two year olds!
-Talkative, tender, tenacious, tiny, timid, trusting, and thoughtful make this teacher very thankful for the opportunity to work with your children.
+  Hello!
+I’m Kathy Dolny and I absolutely adore Toddlers!
+Talkative, tender, tenacious, tiny, timid, trusting, and thoughtful two-year olds make this teacher very thankful for the opportunity to work with your children.
+This is my sixth year teaching at Children of Hope in the Toddler room.
 </p>

 <p>
   I was born in Goose Bay, Canada and 6 weeks later moved to Texas.
-I grew up mainly in the south and for three years lived in Okinawa, Japan where my dad was stationed.
-I graduated from Stephen
-  F. Austin in Nacogdoches, TX with a Bachelor of Science in Interdisciplinary Studies (Early Childhood).
-  I’ve enjoyed teaching Kindergarten, 2nd grade, 4th grade, and pre-school (4’s).
+I grew up mainly in the south and for three years lived in Japan where my dad was stationed in the Air Force.
+I graduated from Stephen F. Austin in Nacogdoches, TX with a Bachelor of Science in Interdisciplinary Studies (Early Childhood).
+In adddition to my years at COH, I’ve also enjoyed teaching Kindergarten, 2nd grade, 4th grade, and Pre-K (4’s).
 </p>

 <p>
-  Bill and I celebrated our 20th anniversary in January.
+  Bill and I celebrated our 25th  anniversary in January.
 His job has moved us to Phoenix, Fort Worth, Ahwatukee, Singapore, and back to Ahwatukee.
 As you can see Arizona keeps pulling us back.
 We have 3 amazing children.
-Emily will be a sophomore attending Purdue University and Robert and Billy (twins) will be starting their junior year at Desert Vista.
+Emily is employed by Caterpillar and lives in Illinios.
+Robert and Billy (twins) will be starting their senior years at Arizona State University and University of Arizona.
 </p>

 <p>
-  I enjoy volunteering for the band boosters, cheering on the Dallas Cowboys, baking, book club, and most of all watching my kids doing what they enjoy.
-The fall is full of marching band shows (the boys) and the spring has many rowing regattas (Emily).
+  I enjoy spending time with friends, cheering on the Dallas Cowboys, baking, hiking, eating at “foodie” restaurants, and traveling with our family.
 </p>

 <p>
   I’m very excited and blessed to be a part of the Children of Hope staff and look forward to watching your children flourish in our class.
 </p>

 <div class="ui section divider"></div>